Managing Brexit Challenges through Inward & Outward Processing

 - Customs procedure code

 Although the SAD is the simple route, there are still 54 sections to be filled in, unless you employ a software company to create a web service that makes things much simpler.

 He also noted that the Comprehensive Guarantee can take eight weeks to set up, and advises not to leave it too late.
 Madden stressed the importance of this, as it underpins the customs process around inward/ outward processing.

 As part of the process to get Inward/ Outward Processing authorisation, an audit is completed by Revenue.
 Some of the questions included “what is your yield rate?”
 This could apply, he said, if you manufacture a part from a bar of steel.
 “What do you do with your scrap?
 Is it going back to NI or the UK to be scrapped?”
 All these things have to be considered.

 Whatever happens, Emerald Aero Group can rest assured that it is ready for anything now, as Enterprise Ireland hopes all Irish companies could be.
-“Our SADs are ready, and if Brexit happens we will upload them on 1 November,” Madden said.
+“Our SADs are ready, and when Brexit happens we will upload them on 1 January” Madden said.